Buy-to-Let Stamp Duty

 How BTL Stamp Duty Works

 Buy-to-let properties are treated as "additional dwellings" for stamp duty purposes.
 This means you pay the standard SDLT rates plus the 5% additional property surcharge on the entire purchase price.
+Our BTL calculator shows your exact cost.

 The surcharge applies even if this is your first buy-to-let property, as long as you already own (or are keeping) a residential property elsewhere.